Does Ritalin Show as Amphetamines on Drug Tests?

 Recreate Life Counseling and Prescription Drug Addiction Recovery

-At Recreate Life Counseling, we offer comprehensive prescription drug addiction recovery services, geared towards helping men and women who have been struggling with prescription drug addiction go on to lead the healthy and substance-free lives they deserve.
-We understand how difficult it can be to come to terms with the prescription drug addiction because in many instances the person who ends up abusing the drug was originally prescribed the medication for a legitimate medical reason.
+At Recreate Life Counseling, we offer comprehensive prescription drug addiction recovery services geared towards helping men and women who have been struggling with prescription drug addiction go on to lead the healthy and substance-free lives they deserve.
+We understand how difficult it can be to come to terms with prescription drug addiction because, in many instances, the person who ends up abusing the drug was originally prescribed the medication for a legitimate medical reason.

 However, because so many people take Ritalin and other similar medications, it is also not uncommon for a person to find an unused or forgotten prescription in the medicine cabinet of a family member or close friend.
 Regardless of how you started down the path of substance abuse, we are available to help.